Drug Crimes Lawyers in Mesa

 While it may not be lawful for police to arrest you under such circumstances, they could still do it and leave you to face the charges.
 However, arguing your rights under the Fourth Amendment has been an effective strategy to prove the innocence of many clients, and we may be successful in helping you prove the search was unlawful.

 Call McPhie Law Today

-If you were arrested and charged with a drug crime, you need an experienced criminal defense lawyer to guide you through the court process and protect your rights.
+If you were arrested and charged with a drug crime, you need a criminal defense firm to guide you through the court process and protect your rights.
 At McPhie Law, we regularly represent criminal defendants in courts throughout Arizona.